 Endometrial tissue is sensitive to hormone levels and changes as these fluctuate.
 In a normal menstrual cycle, hormones from your ovaries make the endometrial tissue grow.
 After a few weeks, if you do not get pregnant, these hormone levels decrease causing the endometrial tissue to shed and you have a period.
 In endometriosis, endometrial-like tissue, which has grown outside your uterus, also responds to the same hormones – the tissue grows and then bleeds.
-This can be very painful and is why, if you have endometriosis, you usually have pain around the same time as your period.
+This can be very painful and is why, if you have endometriosis, you usually have pain leading up to and during your period.

 Over time, the cycles of growth and break-down of the endometriosis tissue causes scarring, cysts and other damage on places such as the pelvic lining (peritoneum), ovaries and bowel.
 This is why early diagnosis and treatment are important to reduce possible complications, such as fertility problems.

 In rare cases, endometriosis can be found in other parts of your body.

 What causes endometriosis?